derekwayne/noise_reduction/README.md

 Noise reduction techniques using FWHT algorithm.

-To view the project select the .pdf file.
+To view the project select the .ipynb file.